franklynvf/virtual-machine/README.md

+VIRTUAL MACHINE/REMOTE DESKTOP Creation Within Azure

-This tutorial outlines the use of Microsoft Azure to crate a Virtual Machine
+This tutorial outlines the use of Microsoft Azure to crate a Virtual Machine.

 VIDEO DEMONSTRATION